Tulsa City Council approves major reorganization of economic development procedures

 In a 9-0 vote, councilors established the Tulsa Authority for Economic Opportunity.

-The reorganization merges the Mayor’s Office of Economic Development, Tulsa Industrial Authority, Tulsa Parking Authority and the Economic Development Commission into a single, 13-member authority by amending and expanding TIA’s trust indenture.
+The reorganization merges the Mayor’s Office of Economic Development, the Tulsa Industrial Authority, the Tulsa Parking Authority and the Economic Development Commission into a single 13-member authority by amending and expanding TIA’s trust indenture.

 City Economic Development Chief Kian Kamas said the consolidation will result in a more efficient and effective economic development process for both the city and those hoping to do business here.